Methods of managing Māori land: Trusts, incorporations and reservations

 When will I get paid from the trust?

-If there is money left over after paying for the trust accounts and expenses, the surplus will in some cases be distributed to the beneficiaries.
+If there is money left over after paying for the trust accounts and expenses, the surplus may in some cases be distributed to the beneficiaries.

 Note: Income to owners is paid at the discretion of the trustees by way of dividends, unless the trust order states otherwise.
 The trust order may include a “community purposes” clause, which will allow for distribution of trust income for purposes such as maintenance of marae, scholarships, and kaumātua grants for older owners.